 I was getting flashbacks to Dick’s novel during the 2016 US presidential campaign, when it became apparent that Hillary Clinton was ill, and that on a number of (non-speaking) occasions her role had been played by doubles.
 I imagined her getting into office and being replaced by an actress, or a series of actresses; perhaps, like Thibodeaux, she would live forever.

 The screenplay for Ridley Scott’s Blade Runner (1982), based on Dick’s Do Androids Dream of Electric Sheep?
-(1968) was in development when Baudrillard published Simulacra and Simulation.
-The novel shows us a society completely in thrall to simulation, including the mass production of artificial humans, or ‘replicants’.
+(1968) was in still development when Baudrillard published Simulacra and Simulation.
+The novel shows us a society completely in thrall to simulation, including the mass production of artificial humans, or ‘replicants,’ used as slaves.
 Police assassin Rick Deckard, assigned to track down and terminate a group of runaway replicants, sees himself as one of the remnants of a human reality defending itself against rogue simulacra, which he views merely as malfunctioning equipment.
 The moment when he realises that he too is a Nexus 6 series replicant, implanted with memories which are not his own, is essentially hyperreal, and embodies in dramatic form Baudrillard’s ‘precession of simulacra’, a profound change in the human condition.

 Dick’s slow-burning influence, as opposed to Baudrillard’s, probably has more to do with the proliferation of this particular story type over the past forty or fifty years, in which the main character is awoken from a profound delusion or artificial reality: variations on the archetype of awakening and rebirth from Plato’s Cave onwards.
 Examples which come to mind include Total Recall, The Truman Show, The Game, The Others, The Island, Vanilla Sky, Adaptation, Shutter Island, Inception, as well as Blade Runner and of course The Matrix.

-Baudrillard distanced himself from the Wachowski siblings’ splendid metaphor, saying that the film-makers had misread his work.
+Baudrillard distanced himself from the Wachowski brothers’ splendid metaphor, saying that the film-makers had misread his work.
 The moral of this: agree with a philosopher and he will disagree right back.
 But perhaps Baudrillard has more in common with these producers of imaginative fiction than he knows.
 His work is more rhetorical than epistemological, and what he presents not so much an argument as a vision.
 Re-reading him, I find a poet masquerading as a philosopher – a description which might apply also to McLuhan in some respects.
 Like the Canadian, Baudrillard’s work should be taken as ‘probe, not package’; the writing is dense, hyperbolic and paradoxical, making a secure reading problematic.
 It’s as if he crafted his work to resist synopsis: perhaps paraphrase is to Baudrillard what photography is to certain tribespeople – he instinctively fears the simulacrum, as they do.

 Any reading of Baudrillard’s prose has to be constructivist to a degree; the reader must find pathways through his labyrinthine complications, and it’s unwise to take anything literally.
-The mixing of dramatic rhetoric and the language of academic rigour gives Baudrillard’s style an interesting tension which readers may equally find attractive or repulsive: a kind of pedantic wildness or wild pedantry.
+The mixing of dramatic rhetoric and academic jargon gives Baudrillard’s style an interesting tension which readers may equally find attractive or repulsive: a kind of pedantic wildness or wild pedantry.
 But there is no doubt that his vision — of a society somehow disappearing into its own information systems, so blinded by its own representations of the real as to become divorced from reality itself — responds to a cultural malaise or dislocation in the contemporary psyche.

 God has, of course, been thoroughly exorcised by the time Baudrillard arrives on the scene, but this is ultimately what fascinates him: once God is gone, religious iconography becomes a closed circuit of reference without referent, sustaining itself as “pure” or “perfect” simulacra without ground or origin, and providing the archetypal form of “a hyperreal sheltered from […] any distinction between the real and the imaginary, leaving room only for the orbital recurrence of models and for the simulated generation of differences.”
-From there, Baudrillard’s hypothesis must follow that the same “precession of simulacra” will be observed throughout secular culture as the reality-image hierarchy finally capsizes.
+From there, Baudrillard’s hypothesis follows that the same “precession of simulacra” will be observed throughout the culture as the reality-image hierarchy finally capsizes.

 Baudrillard’s theme crystallised the emergent zeitgeist.
 In 1981, when he published Simulacra and Simulation, the metaverse was already rising, but all you could see of it was a faint glow of artificial light peeping over the horizon.
 In 1981, Nintendo had not yet released its first Mario Brothers game.
-It was not until 2003 that Linden Labs released its virtual society, Second Life.
+It was not until 2003 that Linden Labs released its virtual society, ‘Second Life’.
 Reality was still realer than any of its rivals; it still appeared, at least, to have a monopoly on itself.

 But what Baudrillard wants us to understand is that all of us, not just these early-adopting virtual ‘residents’, are disappearing into a world of simulacra: that in terms of Western culture, the reality principle is in irreversible retreat, the territory rotting away to mere rags and shreds clinging here and there to the map.

-He writes implicitly as if the precession of simulacra has already occurred, and one finds onself reviewing any and all foregoing events of geopolitical significance and wondering to what year he would date it, if pressed.
+He writes implicitly as if the precession of simulacra has already occurred, and one finds onself reviewing any and all foregoing events of significance and wondering to what year he would date the transition, if pressed.
 Obviously it’s a gradual, incremental process, but one would also expect certain watershed events to stand out as simulations.
 And logically, too, one would expect the process to accelerate over time, as a process embodying Moore’s Law, and that at a certain point it would become exponential.

 Have we reached that point?